|This page updated

 March 17, 2018 1:02 PM Eastern

-Arkansas is most famous for its water-clear quartz crystals
+crystals but is most famous for its water-clear quartz crystals.

-This page is photo intensive with large high-resolution
+This page is photo intensive with high-resolution photos so it

 |Helpful navigation tips for our site:

 REFRESH: We update frequently so be sure to refresh your browser to see any